 - There is an accessible and well-resourced first aid kit at the venue, which is regularly checked to ensure that it contains appropriate stock - Only those with a current, recognised First Aid qualification treat injuries.
-In more serious cases assistance should be obtained from a medically qualified professional as soon as possible - They are aware of any pre-existing medical conditions, relevant medication taken by participants or existing injuries and treatment required - Where possible, access to medical advice and/ or assistance is available - A child or young person's parents/carers are informed of any injury and action taken as soon as possible - Treatment should be administered in an open environment, when possible, avoiding private or unobserved situations.
-Where a private room is needed for the treatment to preserve the child or young person's dignity their parent/carer or another appropriate adult must be present
+In more serious cases assistance should be obtained from a medically qualified professional as soon as possible - They are aware of any pre-existing medical conditions, relevant medication taken by participants or existing injuries and treatment required - Where possible, access to medical advice and/or assistance is available - A child or young person's parents/carers are

-- If a child or young person needs to be transferred to the hospital and their parents/ carers are not in attendance a member of staff or volunteer must travel with them to supervise them and contact their parents/carers immediately - If a child or young person sustains a significant injury the incident must be recorded as a concern and reported to the Child Wellbeing and Protection Officer along with the details of any treatment given.
+- If a child or young person needs to be transferred to the hospital and their parents/carers are not in attendance a member of staff or volunteer must travel with them to supervise them and contact their parents/carers immediately - If a child or young person sustains a significant injury the incident must be recorded as a concern and reported to the Child Wellbeing and Protection Officer along with the details of any treatment given.
 Common sense should be applied when determining which injuries are significant - Physio treatment should only be administered by a qualified and registered physiotherapist.
-If continued treatment is required, the child or young person's parent/carer or another appropriate adult must be present - The circumstances in which any accidents occur are reviewed to avoid future repetitions as far as possible
+If